|

 Leaderships: On 16 April

-the Centre has attracted research funding in excess of
+leadership, the Centre has attracted research funding in

-$16.9 million from the Australian Research Council (ARC) and industries and
+excess of $16.9 million from the Australian Research Council (ARC) and

-centre among Australian Universities.
-In consequence, QCIS has helped UTS
+IT research centre among Australian Universities.
+Inn consequence, QCIS has

 Information (CQSI) and the Centre for Artificial Intelligence (CAI).
 Professor Zhang